Development & Land Use

 - To encourage investment in Surrey.

-Team members are tracking development in each of the town centres and preparing development advocacy issues for approval of the SBOT Board.
+Team members are tracking development in each of the town centres and preparing development advocacy issues.
 For more information or to join, contact Anne Peterson.

 The issue: PICS Diversity Village Development

 What it’s about: On November 25th Roger Elmes, Progressive Intercultural Community Services President and Jack Hundal (RCMP)- presented the development plan for PICS Diversity Village at 176th St. and 64th Ave. in Cloverdale to the SBOT Development and Land Use Advocacy Team.

 The growth in Surrey is requiring development in all aspects of housing including Senior’s beds.
 PICS is proposing a multicultural seniors village that can accommodate all Surrey residents and address their cultural and linguistic needs.
 The Diversity Village project will provide culturally sensitive Assisted Living where no one is excluded.

 PICS is using the Resident directed care model – moving from assisted living to long term care to allow people to age in place without undue disruption.
 All facilities will be able to accommodate patients living with Dementia.

 - Surrey is currently underserved in assisted living beds by 500 units.